-Toothpaste and rinses may help with some minor surface staining on the teeth if used regularly.
-Gel strips and whitening trays tend to have better results.
+When applied properly, toothpaste and mouthwash may help with some minor surface staining on the teeth.
+Gel strips and whitening trays tend to deliver better results than just basic brushing.
 Results vary widely though, and it may take numerous applications before there is any noticeable improvement.

 These products are a popular option for many consumers.
 They are inexpensive and they don’t require a visit to the dentist.
 But an appointment with a professional can help zero in on the whitening method that will work best for a particular issue.
 That can save time and money, and get better results in the long run.

 Whitening at Home vs. Whitening at the Dentist’s Office